pepkit/peppy/doc/source/define-your-project.rst

 How to define a project
 =============================================

 To use ``looper`` with your project, you must define your project using Looper's standard project definition format.
-If you follow this format, then your project can be read not only by looper for submitting pipelines, but also for other tasks, like: summarizing pipeline output, analysis in R (using the ``project.init`` package), or building UCSC track hubs.
+If you follow this format, then your project can be read not only by looper for submitting pipelines, but also for other tasks, like: summarizing pipeline output, analysis in R (using the pending `pepr package <http://github.com/pepkit/pepr>`_), or building UCSC track hubs.

 The format is simple and modular, so you only need to define the components you plan to use.
 You need to supply 2 files: